Tools Reference

 |---|---|---|

-| Blur | Q | Brush-based blur effect on the raster layer. |
+| Blur | Q | Brush-based blur with 11 modes on the raster layer. |

 | Sharpen | N | Brush-based sharpening on the raster layer. |